retake-crew/vortexi-src/readme.md

 # Vortexi Source Code

-This is the original Vortexi source code (not vortexi.de)
+This is the original Vortexi source code with much needed improvements.

-This was made with love by me.
+This was made with love by [me](https://kaitlyn.codes).

 Get started here: [vortexiwebsite/README.md](vortexiwebsite/README.md)